learning-zone/java-basics/hibernate-questions.md

 |load() method will throw an exception if the unique id is not found in the database.|get() method will return null if the unique id is not found in the database.|
 |load() just returns a proxy by default and database won't be hit until the proxy is first invoked.|get() will hit the database immediately.|

-#### Q. How to configure Hibernate Second Level Cache using EHCache?
 #### Q. What are different states of an entity bean?
 #### Q. What is use of Hibernate Session merge() call?
 #### Q. What is difference between Hibernate save(), saveOrUpdate() and persist() methods?